-How Locum Tenens Saved My Career
+Locum Tenens: How It Saved My Career

-That's when I got a call from a recruiter at Jackson & Coker.
-What he was offering me sounded nearly perfect: the chance to keep practicing medicine - to help people - while eliminating the strains of owning my own practice.
+What’s shocking to me now though, is that back in 2008, I had my practice but I was yearning for a change.
+A career in locum tenens was nowhere on my radar and I was considering moving out of the country.
+That's when I received a call from a recruiter at Jackson & Coker and what he was offering me sounded nearly perfect: the chance to keep practicing medicine and helping patients, while eliminating the strains of owning my practice.
 Within weeks, I found myself packing my bags for my first locum tenens position in Indiana.

-Most recently I have been able to serve a prison population - members of society who desperately need mental health resources - while also meeting with patients across the country through telemedicine positions.
-So many people in the U.S. live in areas that lack mental health providers, and I'm able to reach much more of them and provide even higher quality care than when I was confined to a physical location.
+After that first locums assignment, my schedule filled up quickly and I started taking positions in various states.
+I continued to have unique productive experiences with each new job I took, and I felt a sense of relief from leaving my private practice behind.
+I've even been able to serve the prison population - members of society who desperately need mental health resources - while also meeting with patients across the country through telemedicine positions.
+So many people in the U.S. live in areas that lack mental health providers, and I'm now able to reach more patients and provide higher quality care than what I was able to provide when I was confined to a physical location.